Drizin/Harbin.DataAccess/src/Infrastructure.Database/README.md

 - `ReadRepository<TEntity>` has methods to invoke DapperQueryBuilder methods, so you can easily add dynamic filters to your queries.
 - `ReadWriteRepository<TEntity>` has **Insert** / **Update** / **Delete** methods which use Dapper FastCRUD to automatically generate the CRUD as long as your entities are decorated with attributes like **[Key]** and **[DatabaseGenerated(DatabaseGeneratedOption.Identity)]** .
 - By isolating read-only repositories and read-write repositories we can **isolate Queries and Commands (CQRS)** - Queries should be added to `ReadRepository` and DbCommands to `ReadWriteRepository`.
+- Repositories are "persistence-based repositories" (as described by Vaughn Vernon in "Implementing Domain-Driven Design" book), and do NOT emulate a collection of objects (as described by Eric Evans in "Domain-Driven Design" book).
-- Repositories and Connections can be extended either through method extensions or through inheritance.
+- Repositories and Connections can be extended either through inheritance (recommended) or through method extensions.
 - It's possible to register a custom repository type (e.g. `PersonRepository` child of `ReadWriteRepository<Person>`) to be used instead of the generic repository.
 - Your Application Logic/Services can be tested by registering fake repository implementations or by using a mocking library.
 - Everything is testable: connection wrappers and their underlying connections are also mockable.